- Family Spice - https://familyspice.com -

 I frosted the six rainbow layers of my unicorn cake with white frosting.
 You can use store bought canned frosting or make your own.
 I used this recipe for all of the frosting (both the white frosting and the dyed) used in my unicorn cake.

-My daughter wanted her unicorn to have the same colors as Rosanna’s unicorn, so I mixed up 4 frosting colors: pink, purple, periwinkle and light blue.
+I used four colors: pink, purple, periwinkle and light blue.
 I also used similar frosting tips, too.
-Be sure to have plenty of piping bags, small piping couplers and large piping couplers!
+Be sure to have plenty of piping bags, small piping couplers and large piping couplers.

 I must have examined dozens and dozens of decorated unicorn cakes to analyze the mane that cascaded down the side of the cake.
 I ended up just winging it!
 I included multiple pictures of different angles of my unicorn cake so you could get a better idea of how I piped it.